 Blockchain Will impact Financial Services More Than the Internet

 There is no doubt that blockchain is shifting completely the world economy step by step.
-But its effects are still in the scratching of the surface.
+It is important to know what is a DAO or what the blockchain is, and its effects are still scratching the surface.
 As they deepen those effects will change the DNA of the banking and financial services whole industry.

 It is important to start with an important fact: